 Q. Can I bring my dog or kids with me?

 A. I can't allow furry friends because I have clients with allergies.
+I do all animal massage in-home to keep my office allergen-free.
 Older kids can sit quietly on a couch in the hallway, but I don't have a secure room for them to wait.
 Please leave the pups and young kids safely at home.